juanpc2018/Move-Activated-Windows-to-other-SSD-HDD-M.2-drive/README.md

 WARNING #7.
-Make anual Back-up / Restore image to external USB3.0 HDD spinning mechanic magnetic drive "differnt technology".
+Make anual Backup / Restore image to external USB3.0 HDD spinning mechanic magnetic drive "differnt technology".
 Specially with Cheaper TLC or QLC.

 SLC, MLC.
-TLC, QLC loose information when Stored for long periods of time and Not turned-on in 1 year or less, depends on Storage Temperature, Heat 40°C = Bad.
+TLC, QLC loose information when Stored for long periods of time and Not turned-on in 1 year, depends on Storage Temperature, Heat 40°C = Bad.

-Magnetic Mechanic discs can tolerate a bit more Heat, but Not vibration.
-Also does Not require to be Turned-On for long periods of Time.
+Magnetic Mechanic discs can tolerate a bit more Heat, and more time, but Not vibration. does Not require to be Turned-On for long periods of Time.
 Ferro Magnetic particles does Not change orientation, if Not exposed to a Megnetic field.

 ----